Skip to content

 Friction coating:

-It is the central part of the contact form which the frictional force is produced.
+It is the central part of the contact form in which the frictional force is produced.
 The friction seal is attached to the locking plate on both sides of it.
 The friction lining creates contact with the flywheel and thus creates a frictional force at the moment of rotation.

 With the help of this force, the couple produces.
 The friction coating can also be referred to as the friction surface.
 In addition, the friction coating is made of a particular type of metal which is of a high coefficient nature and never slips and is made up of the friction surface.